Verilator Visual Simulator Architecture

 VGA Timing and Resolution

-I configured the simulated VGA controller to operate at a resolution of 160x120 pixels with 4-bit color depth (16 colors), a deliberately low resolution chosen to minimize simulation overhead while remaining sufficient for text display and simple graphics.
-Standard VGA timing requires precise horizontal and vertical synchronization pulses that coordinate the electron beam's raster scan pattern (or modern LCD pixel refresh).
-The simulator generates these signals at the same timing as would be required for real VGA hardware, ensuring that the synthesized FPGA bitstream will produce identical visual output.
+I configured the simulated VGA controller to operate at a resolution of 160x120 pixels with 4-bit color depth (16 colors), a deliberately low resolution chosen to maximize the simulation speed while remaining sufficient for text display and graphics.
+The simulator generates these signals at the same timing as would be required for real VGA hardware, ensuring that the synthesized FPGA Verilog will produce identical visual output.

 Real-Time Pixel Capture